WebAssembly/component-model/design/mvp/Binary.md

 * `<valid semver>` is as defined by [https://semver.org](https://semver.org/)
 * `<integrity-metadata>` is as defined by the [SRI](https://www.w3.org/TR/SRI/#dfn-integrity-metadata) spec.
-* The `junk` byte is leftover from a previous iteration and will be removed at the next breaking binary format change.

 ## Name Section